xuanming/xuanming-core/memo/main.md

 *   Helpers should have scope.
 Some helpers could only be available in their own extension or some specific frames.
 *   Plugin types:
     1. Frame.
-Route, layout and js.
+Route, converter, layout and js.
 Optional depends on helper.
 Ember.js is an example of frame.
     2. Theme.
 Css and js.
 Depends on frame.
     3. Helper.
     4. Command.
     5. Converter.
     6. Generator.
 Could be an interactive generator for a specific page.